Key Takeaways

 How Formo Supports Integration Analytics

-Formo teams have used this framework to measure integration impact across protocols ranging from DEX aggregator listings to composability integrations.
+Formo teams have used this framework to measure integration impact across protocols.
 In our experience, the 90-day retention window is consistently the most predictive signal, and channel-level wallet cohorts built before launch day produce cleaner attribution than any ad-hoc analysis.

 Instrument before launch.
 Define the integration entry point as a segment in Formo before announcing.
-The retention cohort builds automatically from day one — no post-hoc reconstruction needed.
+The retention cohort builds automatically from day one, with no post-hoc reconstruction needed.

 Track integration-specific cohorts in real time.
 Formo isolates TVL and wallet activity by source channel, so you are reading partner-sourced data, not total protocol movement.